 Chapter 13 Bankruptcy

-A chapter 13 bankruptcy can help if your home is underwater on the first (senior) mortgage, and you also have a second (junior) mortgage or significant amount owed on a home equity loan.
-In a chapter 13, you have the ability to “strip off” the second mortgage if it is unsecured (there is no equity securing it).
+A chapter 13 bankruptcy can help if your home is underwater on the first (senior) mortgage, and you also have a second (junior) mortgage or significant amount owed on a home equity line of credit (HELOC).
+In a chapter 13, you have the ability to “strip off” the second mortgage if it’s unsecured (there is no equity securing it).
 This may be a good option if the first mortgage is affordable, but payment on the second mortgage or home equity debt makes the house unaffordable.

 Chapter 7 Bankruptcy